-Parkandillick Engine House: I was very fortunate to have a tour with Tracy in 2016.
-It is a wonderful place oozing with atmosphere we had a great time, thanks to Matt Cheeseman for taking the time out to show us around.
+Parkandillick Engine House: I was very fortunate to have a tour with Tracy during 2016.
+It is a wonderful place oozing with atmosphere we had a great time.
+My thanks to Matt Cheeseman for taking the time out to show us around.

 The historical information here and on the following pages has been used with the permission of The Trevithick Society.

 The Parkandillick Cornish Engine is a typical medium-sized Cornish beam engine.
-It was employed here until 1953, pumping slurry from the china clay pit up to the mica drags or settling tanks, near the road above the engine.
-Like other Cornish engines in ‘the Clay’ it worked first at a tin mine before being moved to Parkandillick in 1912.
+It worked here until 1953, pumping slurry from the china clay pit up to the mica drags or settling tanks.
+These were near the road above the engine.
+Like other Cornish Engines in ‘the Clay’ it initially worked at a tin mine before being moved to Parkandillick during 1912.